LavRadis/better-lbry-resolver/README.md

 This is a simple tool to easily resolve LBRY network claims to get the associated metadata.
 I've built it for personal use while working on [Actarius](https://github.com/Shroom2020/actarius-lbry-browser).

-It curently uses Odysee API and simple resolve (https://lbry.tech/api/sdk#resolve), but it will be expanded in the future.
+It curently uses LBRY / Odysee API (https://lbry.tech/api/), you can visit that page and get additional infromation on the API calls.

 # How to use it?
 Just unzip the file and run index.html